 - Application will pay a small fee on top of the regular transaction gas fee.

 2. Agent Model

-- Agents will accrue rewards for running tasks, the balance being maintained and held within the cron core contract until the agent withdraws rewards earned.
+- Agents will accrue rewards for running tasks, the balance being maintained and held within the cron manager contract until the agent withdraws rewards earned.

 - Agents will maintain enough balance to pay for transaction execution, making reward withdrawals when it is most efficient for their needs.